 Powell also says she loves what she does.
 “I’ve always had a lot of issues with my self-confidence,” she says.
 “I struggled with eating disorders and went through years of therapy trying to fix my issues.
 Working here for six years has done more for me mentally and emotionally than years of therapy ever did.”
 While she says that her customers are, for the most part, “normal everyday guys,” the most difficult aspect of her job is dealing with stalkers, men who expose themselves, and customers who become aggressive when she won’t meet up with them after work.

 Seek Legal Assistance

-If you are the victim of sexual harassment or discrimination, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you are the victim of sexual harassment or discrimination, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.